danwley/danley/content/publications/ggda/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Leonard Tang
-- Matthew Nazari
-- Hongjin Lin
+- Shichang Zhang
 - Suraj Srinivas
+- Gili Rusak
 - Himabindu Lakkaraju

 # Author notes (optional)
+author_notes:
+- "First author"

 date: "2024-10-12T00:00:00Z"
 doi: ""